blair-robot-project/robot-grav-site/user/pages/04.SPONSOR-INFORMATION/02.SPONSOR-BENEFITS/03._sponsorship-levels/features.md

 ---
-title: 'Sponsorship levels'
+title: 'Sponsor Benefits'
 class: small
 text_align: left
 ---

-## Sponsorship Levels
-[//]: # (make platinum platinum colored, left align)
-## Platinum
+# ** Sponsor Benefits**

-#### $5000+ or $4000+ and a mentor
+### Platinum - $5000+ OR $4000+ and mentorship
-* Logo featured on:
+- Large logo:
-  - Robots
+ - Robot
-  - Banners
+ - Banner
-  - T-shirts
+ - T-shirt
  - Website
-  - Brochures
-* Name of sponsor listed on:
-  - Team’s FIRST website
-  - FIRST official brochures
+ - Brochure
-  - announced at competitions in the order of the donated amount
+- Name of sponsor listed on the Team’s FIRST website and FIRST official brochures, and announced at competitions in the order of the donated amount
-* Team updates:
-  - At the start of every fiscal quarter
-  - At the start and end of build season (first Saturday of January)
-  - At the end of competition season
-  - About notable competitions
-* Invitations to:
-  - Bunnybots, our annual preseason event
-  - Kickoff, the first day of build season
-  - Competitions
-  - Visit us during build season
-  - Visit our pits during competitions
-* Optional Team 449 visit with our robot to your workplace
+- Optional Team 449 visit with our robot to your place of work
-* Optional presentation
+- Optional presentation

-## Gold
-#### $2500+ or $1500+ and a mentor
+### Gold - $2500+ OR $1500+ and mentorship
-* Logo featured on:
+- Medium logo:
+ - Robot
+ - Banner
+ - T-shirt
+ - Brochure
+- Large logo on website
+- Name of sponsor listed on the Team’s FIRST website and FIRST official brochures, and announced at competitions in the order of the donated amount
-  - Robots
+- Optional presentation

-  - Banners
+### Silver - $1000+
-  - T-shirts
+- Medium logo:
  - Website
-  - Brochures
-* Name of sponsor listed on:
-  - Team’s FIRST website
-  - FIRST official brochures
+ - Brochure
+- Small logo or name of business on T-shirt, robot, and banner
-  - Announced at competitions in the order of the donated amount
+- Name of sponsor listed on the Team’s FIRST website and FIRST official brochures, and announced at competitions in the order of the donated amount
-* Team updates:
-  - At the start of every fiscal quarter
-  - At the start of build season (first Saturday of January)
-  - At the end of competition season
-  - About notable competitions
-* Invitations to:
-  - Bunnybots, our annual preseason event
-  - Kickoff, the first day of build season
-  - Competitions
-  - Visit us during build season
-  - Visit our pits during competitions
-* Optional presentation
+- Optional presentation

-## Silver
-#### $1000+
-* Logo featured on:
-  - Robots
-  - Banners
+### Bronze - $500
-  - T-shirts
+- Small logo:
  - Website
-  - Brochures
-* Name of sponsor listed on:
-  - The Team’s FIRST website
-  - FIRST official brochures
-  - Announced at competitions in the order of the donated amount
-* Team updates:
-  - At the start of the fiscal year
-  - At the start of build season (first Saturday of January)
-  - At the end of competition season
-  - About notable competitions
-* Invitations to:
-  - Bunnybots, our annual preseason event
-  - Kickoff, the first day of build season
-  - Competitions
-  - Visit us during build season
-  - Visit our pits during competitions
-* Optional presentation

-## Bronze
-#### $500
-* Logo featured on:
-  - Robots
-  - Banners
-  - T-shirts
-  - Website
-  - Brochures
-* Name of sponsor listed on:
-  - Team’s FIRST website
-  - FIRST official brochures
+- Name of business on t-shirt, robot, banner, brochure
-  - Announced at competitions in the order of the donated amount
+- Name of sponsor listed on the Team’s FIRST website and FIRST official brochures, and announced at competitions in the order of the donated amount
-* Team updates:
-  - At the start of the fiscal year
-  - At the start of build season (first Saturday of January)
-  - At the end of competition season
-  - About notable competitions
-* Invitations to:
-  - Bunnybots, our annual preseason event
-  - Kickoff, the first day of build season
-  - Competitions
-* Optional presentation
+- Optional presentation

-## Steel
-#### Services, Tools, or Software
-* Logo featured on:
-  - Robots
-  - Banners
-  - T-shirts
-  - Website
-  - Brochures
-* Name of sponsor listed on:
-  - Team’s FIRST website
-  - FIRST official brochures
+### Steel - service, tool, or software
+- Benefits varied based upon donation:
+ - Name of business on the T-shirt, robot, banner, brochure proportional to the provided service
-  - Announced at competitions in the order of the donated amount
+- Name of sponsor listed on the Team’s FIRST website and FIRST official brochures, and announced at competitions in the order of the donated amount
-* Team updates:
-  - At the start of the fiscal year
-  - At the start of build season (first Saturday of January)
-  - At the end of competition season
-  - About notable competitions
-* Invitations to:
-  - Bunnybots, our annual preseason event
-  - Kickoff, the first day of build season
-  - Competitions